A movement by veterans, for all Americans

 Related projects

-Our $37 trillion (and growing!) national debt is the greatest long-term threat to America’s safety and prosperity.
+Our $36-trillion-and-rising national debt is the greatest long-term threat to America’s safety and prosperity.
 Excessive debt hurts America’s long-term strength by stagnating our economy and limiting our ability to react to serious threats to our vital national interests.
-We need to safeguard America’s financial future through comprehensive budgeting reforms.
+We need to safeguard America’s financial future with better policies that control spending and debt while growing the economy.

 Sign up for our newsletter